Poseidon-ZKP/zkvote-contract/docs/nouns.md

 1. no need ZKP in Round 1?

     ZKP(Round 1) only prove "the C points is on jubjub curve", which seems also been proved in Round 2

     Can be replaced by onchain "isOnCurve" instead.

 2. Also have Same concern for the  tally ZKP

     suppose if 1 committee give wrong Di, there is no way to identify, and  reveal fail.

+    doesn't provide any semantic for binding secret key.

-3. why Enc ? when Decrypt ?  using poseidon or EI-Gamma
+3. why Poseidon Enc ? when Decrypt ?

-if no decrypt, just 1 poseidon hash ?
+    if no decrypt, 1 poseidon hash i

 # Reference